 Mental Wellbeing for Healthcare workers: Preparation for Practice Final Year Students (PDF)

-Action for Happiness: has a calendar of things to do to stay positive.
-You can also register to receive daily tips, advice and quotes to help you stay positive during this unsettling time.
+Action for Happiness: Visit the link to view their calendar of things to do to stay positive.
+You can also register to receive daily tips, advice and quotes to help you stay positive.

-Mental Health Foundation: another mental health charity and has some useful information.
+The Mental Health Foundation is another mental health charity and has some useful information: